michelin/ns4kafka/README.md

 ## Demo Environment

-To run and try out the application, you can use the provided `docker-compose` file located in the `.docker` directory.
+To run and try out the application, you can use the provided `docker-compose` files located in the `.docker` directory.

 ```console
 docker-compose up -d